 For your second joint meeting, have the music students bring in their full-blown creations and notations.
 While they will know in advance that they will be giving their notations to the CS students to perform, the CS students will be expecting to merely observe this class to gain insight into the programs they will be creating as a result.

 Will the music students be able to separate themselves enough from their musical training and embrace the perspective of a non-musician with respect to their invented notations?
 Conversely, will the CS students be able to write an application that makes intuitive sense to a non-CS student?
 By placing both sets of students in the role of a novice, you require them to intuit a symbol system, much the way children learn to read music or learn a new computer application.
 Concepts that are taken for granted or considered “obvious” to one group are not necessarily intuitive or easy to grasp for the other.
 Formal, disciplinary-specific training can give students “tunnel vision.”
-One of the major goals of interdisciplinary work is to break down the barriers that prevent students from understanding the perspectives of those not trained in their subject area, and one way to achieve this is to get them to think about novice perspectives.
+One of the major goals of interdisciplinary projects is to break down the barriers that prevent students from understanding the perspectives of those not trained in their subject area, and one way to achieve this is to get them to think about novice perspectives.

 The appendix to this chapter shows some of the other notation systems that our students developed for their found instruments.